DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 Job discussion:

-D> It's important to base your work on a set of [distros](https://www.drupal.org/documentation/build/distributions), one for each kind of project.
+D> It's important to base our work on a set of [distros](https://www.drupal.org/documentation/build/distributions), one for each kind of project.
 For example, a general purpose distro, like [Panopoly](https://www.drupal.org/project/panopoly), or our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro) which has the advantage of sporting a quick, open local [Ansible playbook VM installer](https://github.com/victorkane/ansible-vagrant-durable-drupal-distro right on GitHub), or [Acquia Drupal](https://www.acquia.com/products-services/acquia-drupal), which provides a proprietary one click local stack installer.
-For ecommerce sites, you should start out with [Commerce Kickstart](https://www.drupal.org/project/commerce_kickstart).
+For ecommerce sites, we would start out with [Commerce Kickstart](https://www.drupal.org/project/commerce_kickstart).
 [COD Conference Organizing](http://usecod.com/), [Acquia Commons for networking sites](http://acquia.com/products-services/acquia-commons-social-business-software), [Open Publish](http://openpublishapp.com/) and [CiviCRM](https://civicrm.org/) are other domain-specific [Drupal distribution](https://www.drupal.org/project/project_distribution) starting points.
 D>
-D> All of these should be forked, made your own and should be tailored to your historical and anticipated workflow.
+D> All of these should be forked, made our own and should evolve as they are tailored to the projects we are and will be working on.

 For the DurableDrupal website Jake and Jeff decide to go with our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro), adopt it as the team's base general purpose distro, and use it for this project.

 ###  Clone that distro for this project

+Let's clone the distro to our own GitHub organization, where we can curate it for our own purposes and fork it individually for each project that comes up and requires a general purpose distro.

 ## Provisioning for local team VMs